 Luxembourg Chamber of Commerce

-We set up a unique support programme to help entrepreneurs whose operations have been fundamentally disrupted by the COVID-19 health crisis.
-The programme offers tailor-made solutions and assists businesses in implementing them.
+Thirdly, it extended the React programme, through which the Chamber has set up a unique support programme to help entrepreneurs whose operations have been fundamentally disrupted by the COVID-19 health crisis.
+The programme also offered tailor-made solutions and assisted businesses in implementing them.

 Last but not least, it offered virtual B2B meetings to support companies with their internationalization.
 Some of these online calls were and are hosted by different countries and range from the construction sector to the healthcare sector, or from the digital transformation to smart cities.

 The Chamber has also continued with other initiatives that were launched during the first lockdown in 2020.
 These included "back guarantees", a specific guarantee covering 50% of the credit requested up to a maximum amount of EUR 250 000 per guarantee, and which aim to help businesses with financial difficulties.
 It also continued its "liaison with the government" scheme, which comprises national aid packages for businesses, set up between the Chamber and the government and relevant authorities.
 These packages took the form of non-repayable grants to micro-enterprises and repayable advances to cover operating costs.
 Lastly, the Chamber published a a COVID-19 Newsletter and the website (https://www.cc.lu/covid19/) to give practical information related to the development of the COVID-19 crisis and the assistance and support measures available.